LisaHackett97/fun-space-quiz/README.md

   - Correct answer: options for new game and next question.
   - Wrong Answer: options for retry the question, new game and new question.
   - Success: options to close modal and see the final game image, new game and learn more, which brings user to learn more page.
-- Footer, containg a link to you-tube.
+- Footer, containing a link to you-tube.

 ### Learn More Page